 Although a complete T. rex skeleton is yet to be found in New Mexico; fossils of tyrannosaurid dinosaurs—Albertosaurus and Tyrannosaurus rex—have been discovered all over New Mexico from the San Juan Basin to Elephant Butte, Deming and Raton.

 “We are delighted to share STAN with visitors to Albuquerque.
-With fossils being discovered throughout the state, STAN has found an appropriate home at our outstanding New Mexico Museum of Natural History and Science,” said Dale Lockett, President/CEO of the Albuquerque Convention & Visitors Bureau.
+With fossils being discovered throughout the state, STAN has found an appropriate home at our outstanding New Mexico Museum of Natural History and Science,” said Dale Lockett, President/CEO of the Visit Albuquerque.

 New Mexico Museum of Natural History and Science